 - "The Square Dance" (02/23/58):

-- The family is looking forward to the square dance at the new Grange Hall,
+- The whole family is looking forward to the square dance at the new Grange Hall,

-especially when the local merchants offer much-wanted door prizesuntil Scott
+especially when the local merchants offer much-desired door prizesuntil Scott

 Trivia: Timmy wants to win a catcher's mitt and Ruth